gannonjs/Published_Data/UDG_Spectroscopic_Data/individual_galaxy_notes.md

 $a$ = M_V calculated from $R$-band using $V = R + 0.5$ (based on Virgo dE's; \citealp{vanZee2004})
 $b$ = half-light radius circularised with catalogue b/a.
 Note that it makes the category as its semi-major Re is about 1.5 kpc.
 It is this circularisation that takes it below 1.5 kpc.
 $c$ = Surface brightness calculated using our Mv and Re at a distance of 100 Mpc and equation 11 of \citet{Graham2005}.
-$d$ = stellar population properties for this galaxy are also presented in \citet{RuizLara2018} here we preference the \citet{FerreMateu} age/metallicity values due to them being mass weighted in contrast to the RL18 light-weighted values. higher S/N of the spectrum.
+$d$ = stellar population properties for this galaxy are also presented in \citet{RuizLara2018} here we preference the \citet{FerreMateu2023} age/metallicity values due to them being mass weighted in contrast to the RL18 light-weighted values. higher S/N of the spectrum.
 Data sources: \citet{Yagi2016, Alabi2018, RuizLara2018,}